bioinfologics/satsuma2/README.md

 ### Alignment tool

-* ColaAlignSatsuma: realigns global alignment in satsuma format (summary coordinates file) using Cola, an efficient implementation of a collection of sequence alignment algorithms.
+* ColaAlignSatsuma: realigns global alignments in satsuma format (summary coordinates file) using Cola, an efficient implementation of a collection of sequence alignment algorithms.

 ### Visualisation tools